LDAPAccountManager/lam/lam/docs/README.lamdaemon.txt

+   Setting up lamdaemon:

-lamdaemon.pl is used to modify quota and homedirs on a remote or local host via ssh.
+ Lamdaemon.pl is used to modify quota and home directories on a remote or local host via ssh.
  If you want wo use it you have to set up some things to get it to work:

 1. Setup values in LDAP Account Manager
    * Set the remote or local host in the configuration